Interested in getting a voice in your workplace?

 Having a union and the right to bargain collectively with your employer is not some old-fashioned idea.
 Workers across the country continue to organize and empower themselves and their coworkers through collective action.
 Top executives of every major corporation negotiate their own compensation, retirement and severance packages with the companies for which they work, so why shouldn’t you?

 Through Local 328, you and your co-workers will have the same ability to improve your working conditions.
 Today, UFCW Local 328 represents more than 11,000 men and women in Rhode Island, Southeastern Massachusetts, and Cape Cod & the Islands.
-We represent workers in several industries including retail food, food service, banking, health care, transportation, manufacturing and recycling.
+We represent workers in several industries including retail food, food service, banking, health care, transportation and cannabis.
 We will help any group of workers from any industry through the process of organizing and we’ll fight to get you the benefits and working conditions you deserve.

 “What are my rights?”